 As you can see, the slant board is a versatile tool you can use to elevate your training and ability on the field and in the gym.
 Be sure to take your time when progressing and seek the right advice before beginning any knee based work to make sure you reap the benefits.

 Want to start your journey to building a bulletproof body?
-Join our community for daily workouts and mobility routines perfect for the busy 30+ athlete!
+Check out our shop, perfect for the busy 30+ athlete!